EriWinckler/BrazilBoutique/README.md

 10/07/2020: Started to work on React Redux and Node.js backend.

 10/09/2020: Fixed styling elements that was changing colors due to Link usage.
+Also fixed links on Navbar.

 What needs to be done: <br />
     - Navigation bar for categories on left side of page. <br />